hpmicro/hpm_sdk/samples/opener/blinky/README_en.rst

   - A development board with Ethernet.
 Refer to the {ref}pin description <board_resource> of the specific development board to view the Ethernet hardware.

-    - ==According to your development board, select RMII/RGMII and ethernet phy in the CMakeLists.txt==
+    - **According to your development board, select RMII/RGMII and ethernet phy in the CMakeLists.txt**

   - A PC with a network port.

     - The TwinCAT3 software has adaptation issues with PC network cards.
 Some supported Intel network cards.

+  - For development boards without onboard SDRAM, note that when the build type is flash_sdram_xip, the SDRAM card must be inserted first.

 Software
 ~~~~~~~~~~~~